 I stayed in a bungalow right next to this beach.
 Even though I hate to wake up early, at 6 am I was there sitting on the beach watching the sunrise show in the sky.
 When the weather allowed, it was magical and an empowered me to start off my day on a good note!

 Sunrise Beach has got the most amount of hotels spreading out across the entire beach, for all budgets.
 This could be a huge drawback, but I was surprised to find out there are many tranquil spots where you can find a big enough space to relax on the sand.

 We walked several times to the northern tip of the beach, right next to the fancy Mountain Resort to set ourselves the base for the day.
 It was amazing.
 Fewer crowds, it’s the perfect place to go for a swim or even snorkel, right off the beach!

-The only negative is that during the low season, this beach is used to disembark people arriving to Koh Lipe.
-For some reason we still got that in early November and the boat traffic at some specific times was higher than we wanted.
+The only downside is that during the low season, this beach is used to disembark people arriving to Koh Lipe.
+For some reason, we still got that in early November and the boat traffic at some specific times was higher than we wanted.

 Spreading across a bay in the southern coast of the island, Pattaya Beach is the main one in Koh Lipe and the main point of entry for boats during high season.

 There are many accommodation, restaurants and bars here and it has got access Walking Street directly.
 Despite all the movement, somehow it still manages to show off its white sands and the clear warm waters.

 As for the cons, Pattaya might very well be the noisest of them all and the closest you’ll have to island parties very typical of Phi Phi and Phuket.
 If you’re looking to relax, this might not be your place.